Air Quality Health Index

 Smoke & AQHI Adjustments

-- The Wildfire Season AQHI Plus adjustment operates for five months (May through September) and is designed to better communicate health risks that are associated with wildfire smoke.
+- The Wildfire Season AQHI Plus adjustment will be piloted for five months (May through September 2018) and is designed to better communicate health risks that are associated with wildfire smoke.

 Each of these AQHI Plus adjustments was developed by the BC Center for Disease Control for the Province and will be piloted from May 2018 through April 2019.
 To receive more information e-mail the Air Quality team and include "Information on AQHI and AQHI-Plus" in the subject line.